-Destination Queenstown has launched its latest domestic campaign, unveiling the region's Home of Adventure brand to give Kiwis plenty of reasons to visit.
+Destination Queenstown has launched its latest domestic campaign, unveiling the region's Home of Adventure brand to give New Zealanders plenty of reasons to visit.

-The 10-week campaign, one of the largest ever for Queenstown in the domestic market, will roll out across primetime television, online, social media, outdoor billboards and through the travel trade from today, featuring the 'Home of Adventure' video.
+The 10-week campaign, one of the largest for Queenstown in the domestic market, will roll out across primetime television, online, social media, outdoor billboards and through the travel trade from today, featuring the "Home of Adventure" video.

-The new brand proposition was developed over the last 18 months taking into account travel trends, consumer insights and an understanding of Queenstown's unique DNA.
+The new brand proposition was developed over the past 18 months taking into account travel trends, consumer insights and an understanding of Queenstown's unique DNA.

-DQ interim chief executive Ann Lockhart said DQ is delighted to launch both the Home of Adventure brand and the domestic campaign.
+Destination Queenstown interim chief executive Ann Lockhart said DQ was delighted to launch both the Home of Adventure brand and the domestic campaign.

 "After pausing the launch just before lockdown in March, we want to say to New Zealand, there are so many reasons to visit this spring and summer.
 Everyone is invited to experience their own type of adventure in Queenstown, there really is an adventure for everyone here."

-Ms Lockhart said Queenstown was founded by adventurers and to this day our love of adventure is a common thread that defines the people of Queenstown.
+Lockhart said Queenstown was founded by adventurers and to this day love of adventure was a common thread that defined the people of Queenstown.

 "Our unique proposition as the Home of Adventure is anchored in our essence and transcends barriers to connect and motivate travellers.
-From the adrenalin activities that have put Queenstown on the map for decades, to family adventures that allow young ones to discover new things, and exploring the great outdoors - Queenstown is made for self-discovery," says Ms Lockhart.
+From the adrenalin activities that have put Queenstown on the map for decades, to family adventures that allow young ones to discover new things, and exploring the great outdoors - Queenstown is made for self-discovery," Lockhart said.

 While the Home of Adventure proposition will headline the campaign, it will be underpinned by multiple experiences that can be enjoyed in Queenstown over the warmer months.
 These include biking, golf, adrenalin activities, family adventures and outdoor pursuits, including hiking.

-Ms Lockhart said that throughout its history, Queenstown has drawn many adventurers.
-From the early Māori and gold miners, to keen outdoors people and more recently tourism pioneers who have turned their passions into enterprise.
+Lockhart said throughout its history, Queenstown had drawn many adventurers, from early Māori and gold miners, to keen outdoors people and more recently tourism pioneers who have turned their passions into enterprise.